JiaweiZhuang/old_cloud_GC/README.md

 <img src="img/5.png" width="480">

-**This is one of the game-changing features of cloud computing.** An AMI means a copy of a specifc system.
+**This is one of the game-changing features of cloud computing.** An AMI means a copy of a specific system.
 I started with a brand new Linux operating system, and built GEOS-Chem (and all the necessary software, of course) on it.
 After that, everyone is able to get a perfect clone of my system, with everything installed correctly.